Rich, dark, chocolatey, fudgy, chewy, secretly vegan, and addictively delicious chocolate cookies…

 First of all, thank you for every kind word about the Chocolate Covered T-Shirts.

-(If you haven’t gotten one yet and want to, you can find the shirts here.
-They make great gifts, and 50% of the profits from each shirt sold will be donated to Doctors Without Borders.)
+(The shirts make great gifts, and 100% of the profits from each shirt sold will be donated to Doctors Without Borders.)

 View The Video Above